 In a nutshell the difference a cluster means for applications is faster single- processor performance and slower communication.
 As you'll see below, this has a negative impact on application scalability, particularly for fixed-size problems.
 Fixed-size speed-up is running the same size problem on varying numbers of processors.
 Scaled-size speed-up is running a problem which doubles in size when you double the number of processors.
 The former is a more stringent test of a machine's (and code's) scalability.

 Below are scalability results for several of my parallel codes, run on both Tflops and CPlant.
 A paper with more details is listed below.
-A whole group of people making these comparisons for their codes are listed in the applications / section of the CPlant home page.

 IMPORTANT NOTE: These timing results are mostly plotted as parallel efficiency which is scaled to 100% on a single processor for both machines.
 The raw speed of a CPlant processor is typically 2x or 3x faster than the Intel Pentium on Tflops.
 Thus on a given number of processors, the CPlant machine is often faster (in raw CPU time) than Tflops even if its efficiency is lower.